tompatulpan/duration-encoded-cw-protocol/test_implementation/README.md

 # CW Protocol Test Implementation

-This is a minimal test implementation of the DL4YHF-inspired CW keying protocol over UDP for local Linux testing.
+This is a test implementation of the Duration-Encoded CW (DECW) protocol over UDP.

 ## Key Differences from Original DL4YHF Protocol